Mint Fanatics, did you know that our Chef Nikky Phinyawatana now has her own TV show?

 The show’s first episode streamed in April this year.
 In a few short months, the show has already built up a 450,000-strong subscriber base.
 It’s also begun to generate some media buzz—Dallas Innovate has taken notice, and so has Yahoo.com.

 Chef Nikky chats with celebrity chef Vikas Khanna in the latest Texas Foodies TV episode

 Throughout the series, Chef Nikky has interacted with some extremely interesting people from the local food scene.
 But the most high-profile of them so far is international culinary darling Vikas Khanna.

-Vikas Khanna is considered to be one of the most influential chefs in the world today.
-A Michelin-starred chef and James Beard Award nominee, Chef Vikas has worked alongside renowned chefs like Gordon Ramsey, Bobby Flay, and Jean-Georges Vongerichten.
-He has also appeared in various cooking shows and is currently the host of MasterChef India.
+Industry observers consider Vikas Khanna to be one of the most influential chefs in the world today.
+He is a Michelin-starred chef and a James Beard Award nominee.
+He has also worked alongside renowned chefs like Gordon Ramsey, Bobby Flay, and Jean-Georges Vongerichten.
+Moreover, he has appeared in various cooking shows.
+Chef Vikas currently hosts MasterChef India.

 In Chef Nikky’s own words: “It is a rare treat to have the opportunity to sit down and glean from a visionary such as Vikas Khanna.
-He not only feeds the souls of those who enjoy his food, but also helps bring others into everything that makes the Indian culture so incredible.”
+He not only feeds the souls of those who enjoy his food.
+He also helps bring others into everything that makes the Indian culture so incredible.”